TheRensselaerIDEA/campfire-hci-2/launcher/README.md

 }
 ```
 ### Parameters
+- **app_id** - A unique identifer for the app descriptor, should only contain alphanumeric and undersore characters, must be unique
 - **name** - The display name of the application
 - **description** - A brief description of the application for users
 - **group** - The category for the entry, this determines styling in the app display list, the available options are as follows